Vancouver Canucks: West Coast Express years and the early years of the Sedins (1998–2006)

 After the Canucks finished the 1997–98 season last in the Western Conference, former NHL vice president Brian Burke was named general manager in the summer.
 Suffering their worst season since 1977–78 the subsequent year, Keenan was fired midway through and replaced with Marc Crawford (who had won the Stanley Cup with the Colorado Avalanche in 1996).
 Meanwhile, Pavel Bure, unhappy in Vancouver, had withheld himself from the team and requested a trade at the beginning of the campaign.
 By January 1999, he was dealt to the Florida Panthers in a seven-player trade, which saw eventual five-time NHL All-Star Ed Jovanovski heading west.
 The trade also involved two draft picks.
 Finishing last in the Western Conference for a second straight year, Vancouver possessed the third overall pick in the 1999 NHL entry draft.
 Set on drafting highly touted Swedish forwards Daniel and Henrik Sedin, Burke orchestrated several transactions to move up to the second and third overall picks, with which he chose both players.

 The Canucks began to show improvement in the 1999–2000 season, finishing four points out of a playoff spot.
 During the campaign, Mogilny was traded to the New Jersey Devils for forwards Denis Pederson and Brendan Morrison.
-With Bure gone and Messier in the last year of his contract, several previously under-achieving players began developing into key contributors for the team, most notably Markus Naslund and Todd Bertuzzi.
-In the off-season, Messier left the team and returned to the Rangers; during the team's September 2000 training camp, held in Sweden, Naslund was selected to replace Messier as captain, a position he held for seven seasons.
+With Bure gone and Messier in the last year of his contract, several previously under-achieving players began developing into key contributors for the team, most notably Markus Näslund and Todd Bertuzzi.
+In the off-season, Messier left the team and returned to the Rangers; during the team's September 2000 training camp, held in Sweden, Näslund was selected to replace Messier as captain, a position he held for seven seasons.
 As part of the team's stay in Sweden, they played exhibition games against Swedish and Finnish teams as part of the NHL Challenge.

 Under the leadership of general manager Brian Burke and head coach Marc Crawford, the Canucks once again became a playoff team.
 After qualifying for the postseason in 2001 and 2002 as the eighth and final seed in the Western Conference (losing to the eventual Stanley Cup winners Colorado Avalanche and Detroit Red Wings, respectively), the Canucks became regular contenders for the Northwest Division title.

-Todd Bertuzzi, Brendan Morrison, and Markus Naslund during the Canucks 2005–06 season opener.
+Todd Bertuzzi, Brendan Morrison, and Markus Näslund during the Canucks 2005–06 season opener.
 The three players formed the West Coast Express, a hockey line that played from 2002 to 2006.